 We had a great time playing this Fake News game… except for the feelings of “Wow, this is too real” and the “Oh no, this seems familiar…”!

 Kathryn A. Martin Library, Minnesota

 We’re pretty excited about how succesful the game and its accompanying study by Cambridge University have been.
-The game is being played all over the world, will be translated in just about every language imaginable, and we will assist DROG in their continued fight against disinformation.
-If you need a serious game, with or without bright yellow backgrounds, you know where to find us.
+The game is being played all over the world, will be translated in just about every language imaginable, and we will continue to assist DROG in their fight against disinformation.

 Bad News was nominated for Beazley Design of the Year 2018!